SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    Default is ``'1.0'``.

 - (Trial) **no_update_func** ``character(1)``; 3d)
-   Option not to update functional (or Hamiltonian) in RT time step, i.e., keep ground state Hamiltonian during time-evolution.
+   Option not to update functional (or Hamiltonian) in RT calculation, i.e., keep ground state Hamiltonian during time-evolution.
    Default is ``'n'``.